Skip to main content

 Authentication

-The Cevoid MCP server uses OAuth 2.1.
+The Cevoid MCP server uses OAuth 2.1 for authentication.
 Access tokens carry both principal and workspace identity.
 Refresh tokens are not supported.
-When your client connects, it must include a valid access token scoped to the workspace you want to query.
-The token authorizes both the user and the workspace context for all tool calls.

 Available tools